-Cancer related depression can be difficult to identify.
+Cancer-related depression can be difficult to identify.
 It can look a lot like the sadness, fear and anxiety you’d expect to accompany a cancer diagnosis.
 It’s normal to grieve over the changes that cancer brings to a person’s life.
 The future, which may have seemed so sure before, now becomes uncertain.
-However, if you keep canceling on that friend who wants to meet for dinner, though, or you find it harder and harder to get out of bed in the morning, you may be suffering from something more serious than sadness.
+However, if you keep cancelling on that friend who wants to meet for dinner, though, or you find it harder and harder to get out of bed in the morning, you may be suffering from something more serious than sadness.
 It may be cancer-related depression, which affects one in four cancer patients.

 Symptoms of depression include: